DFE-Digital/publish-teacher-training-prototype/app/content/add-schools-and-study-sites.md

 Once you’ve entered the details, check they are correct and select ‘Add school’.
+If you cannot find the school, you can enter it manually.

 You’ll see a list of all schools you’ve added, and you’ll be able to select the name of the school to edit or remove it.